 I was really glad to have waterproof boots with me.
 It was also a good idea to have two pairs, because during one of our hikes I had to jump across about 20 freezing streams of water and, despite all those years doing high jump in high school, couldn’t quite clear it and ended up dunking my leg up to my knee.
 Maksim suffered the same fate, but he only had one pair of shoes.

 Check out this post for my full Iceland packing list.

-Bring extra chargers or the battle for the power outlet could turn ugly
+7. Bring extra chargers or the battle for the power outlet can turn ugly

 I travel with a portable charger that holds four charges in it.
 It was super helpful to have that along considering my phone served as a GPS and I was using it for work as well (Snapchat, Instagram, emails, etc.), plus, my new camera needs to be charged more often than my old one did, and I have a GoPro, and Maksim wanted to charge his stuff too.